kunchaoxu/kunchaoxu/README.md

-- 👋 Hi, I’m @kunchaoxu
+- 👋 Hi, I’m @Kunchao
-- 👀 I’m interested in AI in wireless communication
+- 👀 I’m interested in data analysis, hyperspectral image processing
-- 🌱 I’m currently learning Reinforce Learning
 - 💞️ I’m looking to collaborate on research
 - 📫 How to reach me ?
 Just click my profile